Waltham-Data-Science/Brain-Observatory-Toolbox/README.md

 ## Acknowledgements

 Initial engineering work, done by Ethan Meyers and Xinzhu Fang, was supported by the Foundation of Psychocultural Research and Sherman Fairchild Award at Hampshire College and hosted by the [Center for Brains, Minds, and Machines](https://cbmm.mit.edu/) at the Massachusetts Institute of Technology.
+Development supported by [Matlab Community Toolboxes at INCF](https://github.com/MATLAB-Community-Toolboxes-at-INCF/), now maintained at Waltham-Data-Science.

 [^1]: Copyright 2016 Allen Institute for Brain Science.
 Allen Brain Observatory.
 Available from: [portal.brain-map.org/explore/circuits](http://portal.brain-map.org/explore/circuits).